Science for Schools – Lake Model

 Through fun hands-on activities, the LPOW Lake Model teaches local kids about Lake Pend Oreille’s rich aquatic ecosystem and the amazing food web it sustains.

-As part of the Lake Model Presentation, students are also introduced to the concept of water quality monitoring by conducting a Dissolved Oxygen test!
-Using our Hach Dissolved Oxygen Test Kits, students work in small groups to determine how much oxygen is contained within a sample of lake water.
+As part of the Lake Model presentation, students are also introduced to the concept of water quality monitoring by conducting a Dissolved Oxygen test!
+Using our Hach Dissolved Oxygen test kits, students work in small groups to determine how much oxygen is contained within a sample of water.
 While doing this test, students discover why dissolved oxygen is important to plants, fish and the whole aquatic food web.
 Lastly, they learn how monitoring water quality helps preserve healthy aquatic ecosystems.